Eyes Without a Face (film): American version

-For the American release in 1962, the film was edited, dubbed into English, and re-titled The Horror Chamber of Dr. Faustus; distributor Lopert Pictures, a division of United Artists that specialized in arthouse and foreign releases, released the film on a double bill with The Manster (1959).
+For the US release on March 28, 1962, the film was edited, dubbed into English, and re-titled The Horror Chamber of Dr. Faustus.
+Distributor Lopert Pictures, a division of United Artists that specialized in arthouse and foreign releases, released the film on a double bill with The Manster (1959).

 Edits in the Dr. Faustus version removed parts of the heterografting scene as well as scenes showing Doctor Génessier's more human side, such as his loving care for a small child at his clinic.
 Lopert Pictures recognized the artistic merit of the film, and played up that element in promotion with an advertisement quoting the London Observers positive statements about the film and mentioned its showing at the Edinburgh Film Festival.
 This was in contrast to their presentation of The Manster, which mainly focused on its carny show qualities with its "two-headed monster" and "Invasion from outer space by two-headed creature killer".
 Eyes Without a Face had a very limited initial run and there was little commentary from the American mainstream press.